Digital Comic Book Collection and Reading Log: A Guide to Design and Organize in Notion

 - In your database view, click on the Filter button.

-- Define the criteria by selecting the appropriate property and setting conditions.
+- Define your criteria by selecting the appropriate property and setting the conditions.

-To sort your collection, click the sorting icon and choose the order (e.g., by publication year, author, or rating).
-Combining filters and sorting ensures that you can quickly find the comics that match your interests.
+To sort your collection, click the sort icon and choose your preferred order—such as by publication year, author, or rating.
+Combining filters and sorting ensures you can easily find the comics that match your interests.

 Step 6: Adding Related Pages or Additional Resources

-Enhance your comic book collection and reading log by adding related pages or linking additional resources within Notion.
-Consider including pages for:
+Enhance your comic book collection and reading log by linking related pages or additional resources within Notion.
+Consider creating separate pages for:

 - Reviews and summaries.